sishii1214/sishii1214.github.io/books.md

 - The Arithmetic of Elliptic Curves, J. Silverman

-- Iwasawa Theory of Elliptic Curves with Complex Multiplication, E.de Shalit.
+- Iwasawa Theory of Elliptic Curves with Complex Multiplication, E.de Shalit

-- Cohomology of Number Fields, J. Neukirch - A. Schmidt - K. Wingberg.
+- Cohomology of Number Fields, J. Neukirch - A. Schmidt - K. Wingberg

 - 楕円関数論, 梅村浩